EcoPigs Methodology v3 — the Measured-Carbon Model (EMCM)

 BEAM requires real user data.
 The BEAM score is only calculated when at least 100 RUM sessions have been recorded for the domain.
 Without RUM data, the BEAM score is unavailable.
 No floor or ceiling clamp is applied -- the curves are self-bounding by design.

 Swaps the bytes-proxy for real CPU data from Chrome DevTools Protocol.
 Uses per-segment grid splitting -- separate grid values for the data centre, network, and user device -- because these three parts draw from three different power grids.
 Embodied energy (from making hardware) still uses the bytes-proxy, as it cannot be read at runtime.
+In v3 this measured figure is the input the EMCM calibrates — against population priors, or against your real visitors once the badge is installed — to produce the headline number and its 90% range.

-3. Measured Device Energy: How It Works
+4. Measured Device Energy: How It Works

 On every scan, our tool opens a CDP session and turns on performance tracking.
 After the page loads, we pull metrics straight from the V8 JavaScript engine and the Blink renderer: